General Questions | 34 views |

 What certifications should an HVAC technician have?

-In Ottawa, HVAC technicians must have TSSA (Technical Standards and Safety Authority) certification to legally work on gas appliances and heating systems in Ontario.
+In Ottawa, HVAC technicians must have TSSA (Technical Standards and Safety Authority) certification to legally work on gas appliances and refrigeration systems in Ontario.

-For gas work specifically, HVAC technicians need either G1 or G2 gas technician certification from TSSA.
-G2 technicians can work on smaller residential appliances like furnaces, water heaters, and fireplaces, while G1 technicians can handle larger commercial and industrial gas systems.
-Most residential HVAC work in Ottawa requires at least G2 certification.
+For gas work specifically, your HVAC contractor needs either G1 or G2 gas technician certification from TSSA.
+G2 technicians can work on smaller residential systems (under 400,000 BTU/hour), while G1 technicians are certified for larger commercial and industrial systems.
+Most residential furnace installations, repairs, and gas line connections require at least G2 certification.

-Find verified HVAC contractors with proper certifications in our directory at ottawaconstructionnetwork.com/directory, where all listed professionals have been pre-screened for licensing and insurance requirements.
+Find verified HVAC contractors with proper TSSA certification in our directory at ottawaconstructionnetwork.com/directory.

 Ready to Start Your Project?